vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/17_zeroalloc_continuations_p1.md

 };
 ```

 Note that a non-blocking scheduler can only return `void`, as `f` will complete execution sometime in the future.
-This means that we need to change our `execute` method to be non-blocking, and provide a way to wait until the computation was fully executed.
+This means that we need to change our `execute` method to be non-blocking, and provide a way to wait until the computation is fully executed.
 The strategy I'll use here is as follows:

 * Assume that when `execute` is called, the chain of nodes will be alive until the entire computation is completed.